kriogenia/sotoestevezdev/README.md

 Right now, the deployed page is unrelated to this repository as this is a new version to be deployed with all my new data and improved visuals.

 ## TODOS
-* Fix internationalization on deployment
 * Topbar
-  * Style for theme switch
   * Style for language dropdown menu
   * Links to sections
+* Arrow to the next section
 * Footer
 * Loading spinner on scroll
 * Decorate the back
-* Fix scroll loading too many components
 * Fix key issue
+* Address accesibility issues
+* Load system theme